 The evolution of car safety: a history

 Volvo introduces the first three-point seatbelt – it’s still one of the most effective safety devices of all time.
 Volvo estimates the three-point seatbelt has saved more than a million lives.

 1960: Padded dashboard

-Another innovation from Volvo, introduced in an attempt to reduce face and chest injuries in crashes.
+Another innovation from Volvo, padded dashboards were introduced in an attempt to reduce face and chest injuries in crashes.

 1965: First seatbelt legislation